 The George Washington Foundation offers an exciting range of short programs and extended day camps for children starting in July.
 Programs include:

 - Archaeology Camp

 Date/Time: by reservation.
 Registration for weekdays—24 hours in advance; registration for weekends—1 week in advance.

 To register, please call (540) 370-0732 ext.
 24 or send email

 Don't forget about our terrific school programs!

 Available both on-site at Kenmore and Ferry Farm and in local school classrooms.

 - Ferry Farm and Kenmore Programs (Grades K-5)

 - Pre-school Workshops (Ages 4&5)

-Birthday Parties at Ferry Farm!
+Birthday Parties at Ferry Farm and Kenmore!